Ask Financer

 Additional Costs to Consider

-Property taxes vary dramatically by state, from 0.26% in Hawaii to 2.08% in New Jersey.
+Property taxes vary dramatically by state, from 0.27% in Hawaii to 2.23% in New Jersey.
+The national average is about 1%.

 HOA fees can add $200-$400 monthly in many communities.